yurimjeon1892/FtFoot/README.md

 ## Acknowledgements
 * Our implementation of GFL is based on https://github.com/kakaxi314/GuideNet
 * Our implementation of FSM is based on https://github.com/panzhiyi/URSS

+If you have any questions, please contact Yurim Jeon at yurimjeon1892@gmail.com